Annual Stipends: July 1, 2019 – June 30, 2020

 Free parking is available in a gated parking garage approximately two blocks from the medical center.
 Shuttle service is provided.

-Mallinckrodt provides funds for resident social events, which are planned and scheduled by a committee of residents.
-Prior events have included:
+MIR provides funds for resident social events, which are planned and scheduled by a committee of residents.
+Prior events include:

 - Welcome party for new residents